Warnock wins Georgia Senate runoff, expanding Democratic majority

 While Republicans will hold the majority in the House, Warnock’s win brings Democrats a 51-seat majority in the Senate.
 Democrats technically would have held the majority if Walker won, but Tuesday’s victory means Democrats will have a majority on all committees, which will allow them to easily advance President Biden’s nominees.

-This is the second Senate race Warnock has won in less than two years.
+This is the second Senate race Warnock has won Warnock wins Georgia Senate runoff, expanding Democratic majorityin less than two years.
 He defeated former Sen. Kelly Loeffler (R-Ga) in a special election that also went to a runoff in January 2021.
 Tuesday’s victory means he will be able to serve a full six-year term before facing his next election.

 His victory is not necessarily a surprise.
 Polls in the past few weeks consistently showed Warnock narrowly leading Walker, though Democrats were still cognizant of Georgia’s status as a swing state.
 While Warnock, Sen. Jon Ossoff (D-Ga.) and Biden flipped the state in 2020, Republicans still hold a competitive edge there.
 Last month, Georgia Gov. Brian Kemp (R) handily defeated Democrat Stacey Abrams in the state’s gubernatorial election.